stexus/lapis/docs/updating_cards.md

  <img src="../assets/switchCards.png">
 </div>

 You can experiment with other cards as well.
-The dictionary and pitch accent fields may need adjustments based on your preferences and mining habits, but please proceed at your own risk or discretion.
+The dictionary and pitch accent fields may need adjustments based on your preferences and mining habits, but please proceed at your own risk.